aldebaran/libqi/doc/source/guide/cxx-client.rst

   sayOp.wait();
   moveOp.wait();

-Look at the :cpp:class:`qi::Future` for more complete documentation, but here is what you most definitely need to know:
+Look at the `qi::Future` for more complete documentation, but here is what you most definitely need to know:

 - If the method throws an exception, it is stored in the *Future*, and can be